ollielo/cinema_projectmanagement/design/2020/image_proposal/example_composable.md

 ### 2. HDF5 Encoding with Minimal Data

 In this example, we do not encode the Cinema `.csv` file in the `.cis` file.
 This is a valid encoding of the data, but it relies on either introspection or an acompanying `.csv` file to allow the file to be manipulated.
+Note:

+1. Because of defaults defined in the **CIS** specification, we can assume that the `temperature`, `pressure`, and `procID` channels represent the same data.

 ```
 /